maniaclab/snowmass-connect-docs/docs/software.md

 # Software Access

-You can access software on the Snomwass21 host from:
+You can access software on the Snomwass21 host.

 1. Local installations in `/software`.
 This option is only available for local jobs.
 The following contains a list of installed packages: